APogue/APogue.github.io/index.md

 ## 😊 Hello!

 I'm Alexie, welcome to my homepage.
-I build this website with Jekyll and GitHub Pages.
+I built this website with Jekyll and GitHub Pages.
 The site is currently under development with updates coming.
 Thanks for your patience.

 ## 🔦 Featured Post